weaviate/weaviate-io/developers/weaviate/search/aggregate.md

 ### Any text property from the class

-For any text property of the class, you can list how many times it appears, as well as some statistics TODO
+For any text property of the class, you can list how many times it appears, as well as information about the top occurrences:

 <Tabs groupId="languages">
   <TabItem value="graphql" label="GraphQL">